kelvin0mql/flrig-external-utils/README.md

 Step one was, as pictured a few paragraphs up, to switch flrig from 127.0.0.1 instead to 0.0.0.0.

 Step two (which I'd already done almost a year prior) is to set up "Commands" buttons to select ANT 1 or ANT 2.
+(Do NOT assume that the CAT commands to set antenna ports on your radio are the same as they are for mine, unless you are also using an FTdx3000.)

 ![image](https://github.com/user-attachments/assets/cb538cf1-f659-43c1-a3a2-6d6f4230635c)